Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 Threshold-Based Routing Logic & Queue Orchestration

 Routing logic must be stateless at the evaluation layer and deterministic across retries.
 Implement a rule engine that evaluates amount > materiality_threshold, aging_days > sla_breach_window, and confidence_score < min_acceptable.
-When thresholds are breached, the pipeline pushes a structured payload to the Exception Routing & Human-in-the-Loop Workflows layer, which handles asynchronous delivery, retry backoff, and channel assignment based on organizational hierarchy.
+When thresholds are breached, the pipeline pushes a structured payload to the Exception Routing & Human-in-the-Loop Workflows layer, which handles asynchronous delivery, retry backoff, and channel assignment based on organisational hierarchy.

 Manual Review Queue Design & State Decoupling